 Mr. Donohoe is President of Donohoe Advisory Associates LLC, which provides consulting and advisory services to public companies and law firms with an emphasis on stock exchange listing matters.
 Since its formation in 2004, Donohoe Advisory has represented over 600 companies in stock exchange listing matters, including up-listings from the OTC market and delisting hearings.
 In addition, Donohoe Advisory has assisted dozens of issuers in structuring financing and acquisition transactions.
 Since 2007, Mr. Donohoe has also served as a Managing Director in the Investment Banking Group for ROTH Capital Partners, LLC, a FINRA member firm, where he assists issuers in equity and debt financings.
 Prior to the formation of Donohoe Advisory in 2004, Mr. Donohoe served as Chief Counsel for The NASDAQ Stock Market where, among other things, he was responsible for the NASDAQ listing hearing process and for developing and implementing listing standards and related policies.
 Mr. Donohoe was employed by The NASDAQ Stock Market from 1995 through 2004.
 He received a B.A. in Economics from The University of Texas, Austin (1985) and a J.D. from the Catholic University of America (1988).

-Of Counsel in its Boston office, Stan Keller has extensive experience in corporate and securities law, and has worked on regulatory developments with officials at all levels in the SEC.
-He chaired the American Bar Association’s Committee on Federal Regulation of Securities during the height of the Sarbanes-Oxley era, and in that capacity had responsibility for interacting on behalf of the private bar with the SEC, other governmental officials and the stock exchanges.
+Of Counsel in Locke Lord’s Boston office, Stan Keller has extensive experience in corporate and securities law, and has worked on regulatory developments with officials at all levels in the SEC.
+He chaired the American Bar Association’s Federal Regulation of Securities Committee during the height of the Sarbanes-Oxley era, and in that capacity had responsibility for interacting on behalf of the private bar with the SEC, other governmental officials and the stock exchanges.
 He was actively involved with the ABA’s Task Force dealing with the SEC’s attorney conduct rules, with the ABA Task Force on Corporate Responsibility and with the ABA Task Force on Attorney-Client Privilege.
 He also was chair of the ABA Legal Opinions Committee and Audit Responses Committee, and he is a participant in the ABA’s Corporate Laws Committee.
-He also is a member of the TriBar Opinion Committee and was the reporter for its Remedies Opinion Report and its Report on Preferred Stock Opinions.
+He is a member of the TriBar Opinion Committee and was the reporter for its Remedies Opinion Report and its Report on Preferred Stock Opinions.
 Mr. Keller is co-chair of the Boston Bar Association’s Task Force on Revision of the Massachusetts Business Corporation Law, which drafted the current Massachusetts corporation statute, and chaired the BBA’s Business Law Section, Corporation Law Committee, and Legal Opinions Committee.
-Mr. Keller lectures widely for continuing legal education organizations, and has written and edited many articles and treatises on corporate and securities law matters.
+Mr. Keller lectures widely for continuing legal education organizations, and has written and edited many articles and treatises on corporate, securities law and professional responsibility matters.